 Fund manager comment

-Signals of weaker growth momentum and falling commodity prices are challenging our view of stable growth and reduced deflationary risks during the second half of the year and next year.
-The US Fed is likely to continue to raise its policy rate, but the increasingly flat yield curve, the difference between shorter and longer maturities, indicates that monetary policy is already relatively tight.
+The US Federal Reserve is likely to continue to raise its policy rate, but the increasingly flat yield curve, the difference between shorter and longer maturities, indicates that monetary policy is already relatively tight.
 An inverted yield curve, higher interest rates for shorter maturities over longer ones, has historically meant a recession with about a 12-month warning.
 We are not there yet, but caution is called for.
 The so-called portfolio channel of rising asset prices has been an important stimulus for both companies and households ever since the recession of 2009.
 Falling asset prices would at present be a worrying sign for the economy.
-The threat of a trade war has clearly had an adverse impact on the market, and even if a “solution” means higher tariffs, this could be welcomed by the market as uncertainty is something that impacts both consumption and investment decisions.
+The threat of a trade war has clearly had an adverse impact on the market, and even if a "solution" means higher tariffs, this could be welcomed by the market as uncertainty is something that impacts both consumption and investment decisions.

 The risk and reward indicator illustrates the link between risk and potential returns from an investment in the Fund.
 The indicator is based on how the fund's value has changed over the past five years or the highest permitted risk for the fund.
 Category 1 does not imply that the fund is risk-free.
 Over time, the Fund’s risk indicator may change both upwards and downwards.
 This is because the indicator is based on historical data for the Fund’s model portfolio, which is not a guarantee of future risk/reward.